What does it mean to live paycheck to paycheck?

-Living paycheck to paycheck simply means you are using most or all of your monthly income to cover your monthly expenses -- with no money left over and no money in savings.
-Based on that, it's easy to imagine how common it is.
+Living paycheck to paycheck: For many, this act of using most or all of your monthly income to cover your monthly expenses — with no money left over and none for savings — is a fact of life.

 Only you can answer this question.
 If you are spending your entire paycheck to cover monthly expenses, you may find yourself close.
 Other factors to consider:

 - If you have savings, is it enough to cover your expenses for a month or two?

 - How quickly could you access the money you have saved?

 - Would you pay a penalty for accessing that money?

 Want to be better prepared?